photo/documentation/docs/faq/MobileApps.markdown

 =======================

 ## What phones are supported?
-Trovebox's mobile apps are available for iPhone and Android.
+Trovebox's mobile apps are available for iPhone, iPad, and Android.
 You can download them <a href="https://itunes.apple.com/us/app/app-for-openphoto/id511845345?mt=8">in the App Store (iOS)</a> or <a href="https://play.google.com/store/apps/details?id=com.trovebox.android.app">Play Store (Android)</a>.

 ## What can I do with the Trovebox mobile apps?
 Lots of things.
 To name a few:

-* Create an Trovebox account
 * Upload photos to your Trovebox site
 * View photos in your gallery, by album, or by tag
 * Add titles, descriptions, privacy settings, and tags
 * Share photos via email, Twitter, and Facebook
 * Add filters to your photos
-* Purchase a monthly Pro account plan

 ## Does the iPhone app work on iPad too?
 Yes.